mailcmd/js-mgestures/README.md

 The system works in a fairly simple way.
 Each gesture made is checked against a series of patterns; when there is a match (which does not have to be exact) the action associated with that pattern will be executed.
 To perform a gesture one of the mouse buttons should be held down for the duration (the default is the right mouse button).

-A mouse gesture has 3 essential properties: shape, size and speed.
+A mouse gesture has 3 essential properties: shape, size and duration.
 The shape is the basic gesture.
 A downward line or a circle are examples of shapes.
-At the same time each of these shapes can have a size (i.e. a downward line can be short or long) as well as be drawn at a certain speed.
+At the same time each of these shapes can have a size (i.e. a downward line can be short or long) as well as be drawn in a certain period of time.

-The pattern detector, by default, will ignore the size and speed of the shape, i.e. a downward line will be considered a match whether it is short or long and whether it is done in 300ms or 1000ms.
+The pattern detector, by default, will ignore the size and the time of the shape, i.e. a downward line will be considered a match whether it is short or long and whether it is done in 300ms or 1000ms.
 To make the pattern detector sensitive to size, the "normalizeSize" option must be set to false.
 Similarly, to make the pattern detector speed sensitive you should set "normalizeSpeed" to false.
 By default these two options are set to true.

 ## Patterns